I did the sanding.

 Basically it's a 1/8" ferrule tubing to 3/8" pipe brass fitting.

-I had drilled out the pipe end to 1/8" so a brass rod would move through it smoothly.
+I had drilled out the pipe end to 1/8" so a brass rod would move through

 You can see the original seal below.